hanamotts/GDS_AK_FireVeg/README.md

 I expect there to be relatively high correlation values with fire severity and vegetation.
 The vegetation classes are closely tied to climatic zones and therefore likely good predictors for fire severity.

-Permafrost may also be a predictor of fire severity because permafrost zones are also controlled by climate and have close relations to vegetation type.
+Permafrost may also be a good predictor of fire severity because permafrost zones are controlled by climate and have close relations to vegetation type.